 Worried about voting during the pandemic?
 Any registered voter in PA can request a mail-in ballot.

 ► Remember: There are two deadlines for mail-in ballots.
 Mail-in ballot applications must be received in your county election office by 5PM on October 27th, either hand-delivered or by mail.
-Completed mail-in ballots must be received in your county election office by 8pm on Election Day, November 3rd.*
+Mail-in ballots should be sent in as early as possible, however ballots that are postmarked on or before Election Day will be counted so long as they’re received before 5pm on November 6th, the Friday following Election Day.^

-► Tip: Officials and politicians in Philadelphia are urging voters to postmark their ballots at least two weeks before the election.
+► Tip: Officials and politicians in Philadelphia are urging voters to postmark their ballots at least two weeks before the election, by Tuesday, October 20th.
 If you’re voting by mail and want to show some extra love to the USPS, slap a First Class Mail stamp on your ballot.
-Mail-in ballots have pre-paid postage, but purchasing stamps injects extra funds into the USPS while also prioritizing your ballot’s arrival.
+Mail-in ballots have pre-paid postage, but purchasing stamps injects extra funds into the USPS while also prioritizing your ballot’s arrival.^

 White women were not granted voting rights until 1920.
 Individuals with Asian ancestry were not granted voting rights until 1952.
 Black individuals and Native individuals were not granted voting rights until 1965.
 The voting age wasn’t lowered to 18 years of age until the 26th Amendment was passed in 1971.
 Every single one of these civil rights achievements was met with various forms of voter suppression, including now-illegal methods like poll taxes, literacy tests, and voter intimidation.